Stock market today: Wall Street rises ahead of what is hoped to be the Fed's last rate hike in a while - ExBulletin

 NEW YORK (AP) Wall Street rose Monday to start a week full of updates on where interest rates and earnings are heading for some of the most influential companies in the stock markets.

-Becton Dickinson jumped 7.5% for the S&P 500’s biggest gain after announcing it would return to full commercial operations for its updated Alaris infusion system after earlier recalls.
+Becton Dickinson jumped 6.2% for the biggest gain in the S&P 500 after saying its updated Alaris infusion system would return to full commercial operations after previous recalls.
 He received US Food and Drug Administration clearance for the system, which delivers drugs and other products to patients.

-Dominos Pizza rose 0.1% after swinging between gains and losses on a mixed spring earnings report.
-Its profit for the last quarter beat expectations, but its revenue fell short of customer orders less than a year earlier.
+American Express saw profits and revenue soar in the second quarter, but shares of the credit card issuer and global payment companies fell before the market opened as they set aside more money for possible defaults.

+Wall Street closed another winning week with a quiet Friday as stocks regained some stability after slipping the day before.

+The average long-term U.S. mortgage rate slipped to its lowest level in four weeks this week, a boost for home hunters facing a market held back by persistently high prices and a near-historic number of homes for sale.

+Chevron rebounded 2.6% after giving a first look at its spring results, reporting a higher-than-expected profit by analysts.

-The pizza chain leads the way this week, as about 30% of S&P 500 companies tell investors how they fared from April to June.
+About 30% of S&P 500 companies are expected to tell investors this week how they fared from April to June.
 Among them, three Big Tech giants have become so prominent that their stock movements often dictate where the S&P 500 goes.

 Alphabet, Meta Platforms and Microsoft will all release their results this week, and these were three of the seven stocks that accounted for the majority of the S&P 500’s gain in the first half.
 Each of the three have climbed at least 35% for this year so far, and they will have to provide solid numbers to justify their large rallies.

-Major stocks in the markets have become so important and their movements so influential in the market that the Nasdaq rebalanced its Nasdaq 100 index before trading began, to reduce the impact of certain stocks on the overall index.
+Major stocks in the markets have become so important and their movements so influential in the market that the Nasdaq rebalanced its Nasdaq 100 index before trading began on Monday, to lessen the impact of certain stocks on the overall index.

-What the Federal Reserve will say in its latest interest rate meeting on Wednesday is perhaps even more important than the earnings development of the Big Tech titans.
+Perhaps even more important than how Big Tech titans’ profits are going is what the Federal Reserve will say on Wednesday at its last interest rate meeting.

 The Fed is widely expected to raise its federal funds rate again, to its highest level since 2001, as it struggles to bring inflation down.
 But traders’ hope is that this will be the last rise of this cycle as inflation has cooled since last summer.